 If you're catering for family members with different diets, pleasing everyone with a healthy meal can be tricky.
 Luckily, tasty, fluffy pancakes are incredibly versatile and liked by everyone.
 These gluten-free pancakes are a real treat, but can also be made dairy-free if served with soya or coconut yogurt.
 For a vegan option, these clever banana pancakes don't need eggs, as the bananas help to bind the batter together.

 It can be all too easy to grab a pastry or muffin on the morning commute, so remove the temptation by batch-baking some sweet treats you can munch on on-the-go.
-These nubbly banana and oat muffins have just the right level of sweetness and happen to be vegan, too, or for a savoury option, try these mini tomato and bacon muffins to satisfy those bacon sarnie cravings.
+These nubbly banana and oat muffins have just the right level of sweetness and happen to be vegan, too.
+These healthy berry crumble flapjacks are perfect for on-the-go, or for a savoury option, try these mini tomato and bacon muffins to satisfy those bacon sarnie cravings.

 Make breakfast something to look forward to with some unusual flavours and vibrant ingredients that bring some zing to the breakfast table.
 These fruity overnight oats are subtly spiced with ginger, this multi-grain porridge has a warming cinnamon plum topping, while these pretty kiwi parfaits are full of tropical lime, coconut and fragrant mint.
 For a savoury option, this tofu scramble makes a great vegan alternative to scrambled eggs, with bright turmeric and spicy red chilli for a hit of sunshine, whatever the weather.

 An easy win at breakfast, swap your normal butter and jam for a tasty fruit or veg topping to make your morning toast into a healthy option that will help fill you up for the day ahead.
 These colourful combinations are some of our favourites: